Prefabricated home

-Word origin

-The word "prefab" is not an industry term like modular home, manufactured home, panelized home or site-built home.

 History

 The first mention of a prefabricated building was in 1160 to 1170 by Wace as confirmed by Pierre Bouet.
 In the special May/June 2015 edition of the French magazine Historia, he spoke of a castle transported by Normans in 'kit' form.
 According to Bouet, Wace's epic poem Roman de Rou, verses 6,516–6,526, states: "They took out of the ship beams of wood and dragged them to the ground.
 Then the Count (Earl) who brought them, (the beams) already pierced and planed, carved and trimmed, the pegs (raw-plugs/dowels) already trimmed and transported in barrels, erected a castle, had a moat dug around it and thus had constructed a big fortress during the night."

 Movable structures were used in 16th century in India by Emperor Akbar The Great.
 These structures were reported by Arif Qandahari in 1579.

-In the United States, several companies including Sears Catalog Homes began offering mail-order kit homes between 1902 and 1910.
+In the United States, several companies, including Sears Catalog Homes, began offering mail-order kit homes between 1902 and 1910.
 The Forest Products Laboratory, a division of the U.S. Forest Service, put extensive research into prefabricated homes in the 1930s, including building one for the 1935 Madison Home Show.
 This research continued into the 1960s.